-The content we publish on SensorsTechForum.com, this .IQY how-to removal guide included, is the outcome of extensive research, hard work and our team’s devotion to help you remove the specific, adware-related problem, and restore your browser and computer system.
+The content we publish on SensorsTechForum.com, this .IQY how-to removal guide included, is the outcome of extensive research, hard work and our team’s devotion to help you remove the specific trojan problem.

 How did we conduct the research on .IQY?

 Please note that our research is based on an independent investigation.
 We are in contact with independent security researchers, thanks to which we receive daily updates on the latest malware definitions, including the various types of trojans (backdoor, downloader, infostealer, ransom, etc.)